-The key to making great meatballs is to avoid overworking the meat.
-The less the meat with worked, the more tender it will be.
-I also like using white bread as a binder rather than breadcrumbs to make my meatballs even more tender.
-Simply let the bread fully soak in liquid for 10 minutes, until softened and can easily be dispersed into the meat mixture.
+I also like using a panade to make my meatballs wonderfully tender.
+Simply let the bread fully soak in the liquid for 10 minutes, until softened and can easily be dispersed into the meat mixture.
 Check out my How to Make Meatballs guide for more tips!

 Buffalo sauce is exceedingly simple to make.
 A classic buffalo sauce combines melted butter with Franks RedHot Sauce.
 Personally, I like adding just a touch of Worcestershire sauce as well for an added layer of flavor.
 As soon as the ingredients are stirred together, the sauce is ready to use.